GitJit-max/learning-linux/chapter/02-basic.md

 [^wiki-korn-shell]: [Wikipedia - Korn shell, accessed 2025](https://en.wikipedia.org/wiki/KornShell)

-#### Alternative shell: Bourne Again Shell [^wiki-bash-shell]
+#### Alternative shell: Bourne Again Shell

-The GNU Project developed a shell, under its own free and open source license (see [Chapter 1, Section: GNU General Public -license](chapter/01-intro.md#gnu-gpl)), as part of its free operating system and named it **Bourne Again Shell ` $ bash `**.
+The GNU Project developed a shell, under its own free and open source license (see [Chapter 1, Section: GNU General Public -license](chapter/01-intro.md#gnu-gpl)), as part of its free operating system and named it **Bourne Again Shell ` $ bash `**. [^wiki-bash-shell]

 Since its first release in 1989, bash has been improved for decades.
-And it is still the default shell environment for most GNU/Linux distributions.
-It was also the default shell for macOS until 2019.
+And it is still the default shell environment for most GNU/Linux distributions. [^wiki-bash-shell] It was also the default shell for macOS until 2019.
 However, since macOS Catalina, it has been replaced by **Z Shell ` $ zsh `**. <!--, which is licensed by MIT to better fit the closed source nature of macOS.--> [^apple-zsh]

 [^wiki-bash-shell]: [Wikipedia - Bash (Unix shell), accessed 2025](https://en.wikipedia.org/wiki/Bash_(Unix_shell))